 - Communicating with all parties involved prior to termination (e.g. internship, student, school).

 - Implementing a remediation plan, when appropriate.

 - Coming to mutual agreement by all involved parties, when possible.

 - Cooperate with QA reviews conducted by CAPIC board members or their delegates.

-- Abide by the determinations of the CAPIC board in QA and Grievance matters.
+- Abide by the determinations of the CAPIC board in QA matters.